-Those of us who are service-centered are inclined to nurture others, giving generously of our time and energy, saying yes to every request and responding with all we’ve got to every need.
-Often we do that until we can’t do it anymore because of the emotional, mental or physical depletion that can set in after years of nurturing everyone but ourselves.
+Those of us who are service-centered are inclined to nurture others, giving generously of our time and energy, saying yes to every request and responding to every need with all we’ve got.
+We may do that until we can’t do it anymore because of the emotional, mental or physical depletion that sets in after years of nurturing everyone but ourselves.

 A river cannot continue to flow without a source of renewal.
 Carrying out a commitment to nurture others requires making a commitment first to nurturing ourselves.